Undersuit temperature guide

 1-5 Degrees Celsius

 Layer, layer, layer ….. literally.
-Plenty of thermal layers needed here.
-A good thermal base layer, thick middle layer and perhaps something extra over your core such as a Waterproof 3D Mesh Vest which maintains insulating air gap using anti-compression materials.
-You can use pretty much any combination of different garment types and thicknesses we have mentioned before to achieve something that works for you.
+Plenty of thermal layers is needed here.
+A good thermal base layer, thick middle layer and perhaps something extra over your core maintains an insulating air gap using anti-compression materials.
+You can use any combination of different garment types and thicknesses we have mentioned before to achieve something that works for you.

-If you feel the cold you might want to look into something a bit more specialised that take advantage of some pretty interesting materials and designs.
-The Fourth Element Halo 3D uses a combination of different thicknesses and layers across different regions of the body to create an advanced full undersuit.
-On top of that it uses anti-compression materials to maintain the insulating air gaps around your core and makes you look pretty awesome too.
+If you feel the cold, you might want to look into something a bit more specialised that take advantage of some pretty exciting materials and designs.
+The Fourth Element uses a combination of different thicknesses and layers across different regions of the body to create an advanced full undersuit.
+On top of that, it uses anti-compression materials to maintain the insulating air gaps around your core and makes you look pretty awesome too.

 You need some serious thermal kit from this point on.
 You might want to consider heated options such as the Thermalution heated vests in addition to the best thermal layers you can get your hands on